TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 console.log( uibuilder.get('version') )
 ```

+### `getManagedVarList()` - Get a list of all UIBUILDER managed variables

+A UIBUILDER managed variable is one that has been created with `uibuilder.set()` (or changed from Node-RED with the equivalent command msg).
+As such, it can be watched for changes with `uibuilder.onChange()`.

+This function can also be called from Node-RED via `msg._uib.command` - `getManagedVarList`.
+The returned `msg.payload` contains the list.
+Optionally, you can also add `msg._uib.prop` set to `full` which will return an object where each key/value is the variable name.
+This can be usefull for some types of processing.

+### `getWatchedVars()` - Get a list of all UIBUILDER watched variables

+Shows all variables that are being watched using `uibuilder.onChange()`.

+This function can also be called from Node-RED via `msg._uib.command` - `getWatchedVars`.
+The returned `msg.payload` contains the list.

+> [!WARNING]
+> `localStorage` is shared per _(sub)domain_, e.g. the IP address/name and port number.
+All pages from the same origin share the variables.

 ### `getStore(id)` - Attempt to get and re-hydrate a key value from browser localStorage

 Note that browser localStorage is persisted even after a browser closes.
 It can be manually cleared from the browser's settings.
 You can also remove an item using the `removeStore` function.